m1n0s-sec/SimDirScan/README.md

 #### The python modules you need to use are:sys、math、requests、getopt、threading.

+### It should be noted that the dictionary can be your own, but the name must be dict.txt

 About using it , for example：
 #### python simdirscan.py -u URL -t THREADING -d DICTIONARY